-The most common radiation therapy treatment for oropharyngeal cancer is called external beam radiation.
+The most common radiation therapy treatment for nasopharyngeal cancer is called external beam radiation.
 This type of radiation therapy applies radiation from outside the body.

-- Definitive radiation therapy: This is the main treatment for oropharyngeal cancer.
-It is used without surgery to cure oropharyngeal cancer.
-Typically radiation therapy is delivered daily (but not on weekends) for 7 weeks.
-Sometimes chemotherapy is added to the radiation therapy (chemoradiation) to make it more effective. - Adjuvant radiation therapy: This is when radiation therapy is given after surgery to kill cancer cells that may not have been taken out during surgery.
-It usually starts about 4 weeks after surgery to allow recovery from surgery.
-Radiation therapy treatment usually lasts for about 6 weeks.
-Sometimes chemotherapy is added to the adjuvant radiation therapy (chemoradiation) to make it more effective. - Palliative radiation therapy: In cases where a cure is not possible, radiation therapy is used to relieve symptoms of advanced oropharyngeal cancer.
-Symptoms that may require palliative radiation therapy include pain, bleeding, breathing and trouble swallowing.
+- Definitive radiation therapy: is the main treatment for nasopharyngeal cancer.
+It is used without surgery to cure nasopharyngeal cancer.
+Typically radiation therapy is delivered daily (but not on weekends) over 7 weeks.
+Sometimes chemotherapy is added to radiation therapy (chemoradiation) to make it more effective. - Palliative radiation therapy: in cases where a cure is not possible, radiation therapy is used to relieve symptoms of advanced nasopharyngeal cancer.
+Symptoms that may require palliative radiation therapy include pain, bleeding and pressure symptoms from the cancer pressing on vital structures (e.g. visual disturbance and headaches).